dansmyers/IntroToCS/Labs/1-Writing_and_Running_Programs.md

 Complete the activities below.
 When you've finished, let me know and I'll take a look at your solutions, then give you credit.
 Remember: Don't hestitate to ask questions if you get stuck!

+- Put each program in its own file.
+The first questions will show you how to create and name new files.
+Choose names that make it clear which problem goes with each file.
+- Start each program with a descriptive comment.

 ## The Terminal and the Shell

 If all of your previous experience has been on Windows or Mac OS, a Linux system may feel odd at first.